cy6erskunk/q-n-a/docs/Technical_rules.md

 The target comprises any part of the body above a horizontal line drawn between the top of the hip bones and then horizontally round the fencer’s trunk (see Figure 6).

 2 At sabre, it is forbidden to protect the target area or to substitute another part of the body for the target area, by covering it (cf. t.158-162, t.165, t.170); any hit scored by the fencer at fault is annulled.
-FIE

-34

-November 2023

 If, during the fencing phrase, there is protection or substitution of a valid surface, the fencer at fault will be penalised as specified for offences of the 1 st group (cf. also t.29).